-- 4.1 The Annual Governance Statement has been prepared using a process similar to that used in previous years, including; - Heads of Teams completing a Statement of Assurance providing details as to the extent and quality of internal control arrangements operating within their teams during the previous year.
-Managers are asked to declare any weaknesses in the governance arrangements in their service areas, including overdue and significant internal audit actions. - An internal control checklist is provided to Heads of Teams to support the completion of their Statement of Assurance.
-The checklist requires the manager to self assess the arrangements in their team against a number of criteria including risk and performance management, financial control and staffing. - Review of the annual Internal Audit report and quarterly internal audit progress reports. - The Council's Audit and Governance Committee considers the draft Annual Governance Statement at its meeting in the spring and is given the opportunity to give its input to the Statement and to consider whether it accurately reflects the Council's control environment. - The Audit and Governance Committee approves the Annual Governance Statement in the summer and is signed off by the Chief Executive or Section 151 officer and Leader of the Council.
+- 4.1 This governance statement has been prepared using a process similar to that used in previous years, including; - Service Leads completed a statement of assurance providing details as to the extent and quality of internal control arrangements operating within their teams during the previous year.
+Furthermore, they were also asked to declare any weaknesses in the governance arrangements in their service areas, including overdue and significant internal audit actions. - An internal control checklist is provided to Service Leads to support the completion of their statement of assurance.
+The checklist requires the manager to self-assess the arrangements in their team against a number of criteria including risk and performance management, financial control and staffing. - Review of the Annual Internal Audit and Opinion report and quarterly internal audit progress reports. - The council's Audit and Governance Committee considers the draft governance statement at its meeting in early summer and before approving it determines whether it accurately reflects the council's control environment. - The approved governance statement is signed off by the Chief Executive and Leader of the council.